Open-Sourced-Olaf/Olafs-Swim/README.md

 - Clone this repository
 - Now open your unity
 - Open the "Flappy Bird" Folder in the unity
-- :tada, hit the play button in the scene view, you will able to run the game.
+- :tada:, hit the play button in the scene view, you will able to run the game.

 ##### Deployed app :
 - Deployment done using Unity WebGL publisher.